rwwaskk/to_octopress/README.md

 ## Usage

-	1.require 'to_octopress'
+	require 'to_octopress'

-	2.ToOctopress.to_octopress(database_name,table_name,timestamp_column,slug_column,content_column,title_column,path_to_zip_file)
+	ToOctopress.to_octopress(database_name,table_name,timestamp_column,slug_column,content_column,title_column,path_to_zip_file)

-	example,
+	Example,
 	ToOctopress.to_octopress('blogs_database',"blogs","updated_at","slug","content","title",File.dirname(__FILE__))

-	3. A file to_octoress.zip will be generated.
+A file to_octoress.zip will be generated.
 It contains the list of markdown files compatiable with octopress name conventions and ymal setup

 ## Contributing